 Write your program description carefully.
 This is your primary opportunity to sell the program.

 An ALCTS e-forum prior to the conference may help generate interest in a program.
 Contact Rebecca Kemp Goldfinger and Nadine Ellero, the e-Forum Co-coordinators, to submit an idea firstname.lastname@example.org.

 “In-name-only” cosponsorship expands advertising for the program.
 Think about possible in-name-only cosponsorship in advance of meeting with the Program Committee.
 Cosponsorship should be from groups (divisions, committees, affiliates, interest groups) within or outside of ALCTS.
 Please ask the cosponsoring group to complete the cosponsorship form.

 Do not approach a potential sponsor or funding source on your own.
 ALCTS and ALA have specific procedures for seeking sponsorships for monetary support from organizations and companies.

-Contact the chair of the ALCTS Fundraising Committee, Lenore England (firstname.lastname@example.org) to discuss sponsorships.
+Contact the chair of the ALCTS Fundraising Committee to discuss sponsorships.

 Room and A/V Setup

-The standard room setup for programs is theater-style seating.
-If a different setup is desired, the committee must be notified and be given justification.
+The required room setup for programs that will be recorded is theater-style seating.
+If a different setup is desired and the program does not need to be recorded the Program Committee must be notified and be given justification.